 Thermal impedance can provide valuable material information although the use of this measurement for the determination of apparent thermal conductivity has its limitations.
 While arguments can be made for both properties, thermal conductivity is largely viewed as the key performance metric for heat transfer and the most commonly used in thermal simulation studies.
 Transient-based methods provide a complimentary method for the determination of thermal conductivity and allow for the measurement of both isotropic as well as anisotropic materials.

 This blog is a part of our Thermal Interface Materials (TIMs) & Dielectrics application.

 About the Author

-Arya Hakimian is C-Therm’s resident Application Specialist.
-He has extensive experience in thermal analysis and materials characterization, and he holds a MSc in Chemistry and BSc in Medicinal and Pharmaceutical Chemistry from the University of New Brunswick.
+Arya Hakimian is an Application Scientist at C-Therm Technologies with over half a decade of experience in thermal analysis and materials characterization.
+He holds a MSc in Chemistry and BSc in Medicinal and Pharmaceutical Chemistry from the University of New Brunswick.